Quasi-Bayesian Inference for Production Frontiers: Inference

 Several comments are in order.
-First, Assumption \ref{ass:rho}.1 is common in Bayesian estimations, e.g., \cite{CH03} and \cite{CH04}.
+First, Assumption \ref{ass:rho}.1 is common in quasi-Bayesian estimations, e.g., \cite{CH03} and \cite{CH04}.
 Both $l_1$ and $l_2$ loss functions satisfy this assumption.
 Second, Assumption \ref{ass:rho}.2 ensures the limiting likelihood is well-defined.
-Third, we adopt a consistent estimator $\hat{\xi}$ of $\xi_0$ in Appendix \ref{sec:EV} and use $\hat{p} = \frac{1}{n}\sum_{i =1}^n \mathds{1}\{X_i \leq x\}$, which is consistent to $p_0$.
-Fourth, Assumptions \ref{ass:rho}.4 and \ref{ass:rho}.5 can be verified directly because it is possible to write down $f(z_1,\cdots,z_L;\xi,p)$ analytically.
-We provide one example in Proposition \ref{prop:pdf}.
-Note that, unlike the standard Bayesian estimation, here we only deal with a finite sample with $L$ observations.
-In the example with $L=1$ after Theorem \ref{thm:simmain}, in which the $c(\xi,p)$'s under $l_1$ and $l_2$ loss functions are just the median and mean of the random variable with density $f(z;\xi,p)$, respectively.
-If we use the uninformative prior, $\theta_n^{BE}(z_{1},\cdots,z_{L};\xi,p)$ is the same as $\theta_\infty^{BE}(z_{1},\cdots,z_{L};\xi,p)$, and thus Assumption \ref{ass:rho}.4 holds.
-Fifth, Assumption \ref{ass:rho}.5 is mild as we allow the constants $C$ and $B$ to depend on $t$.
-Similarly, in the example with $L=1$,
+Third, the consistency requirement for $\hat{\xi}$ is mild.
+The bandwidth $\hat{\sigma}$ will converge to zero, which is the standard requirement for the kernel type estimation.
+Fourth, Assumptions \ref{ass:rho}.4 and \ref{ass:rho}.5 can be verified directly because it is possible to write down $f(z_1,\cdots,z_L;\xi)$ analytically.
+We provide one example in Proposition \ref{prop:PDF}.
+In that example, $f(\cdot;\xi)$ depends on the gamma density function, which only takes values on the positive half of the real line and has an exponential tail at $+\infty$.
+Fifth, unlike the standard quasi-Bayesian estimation, here we only deal with a finite sample with $L$ observations.
+Following the example after Theorem \ref{thm:simmain}, if $L=1$ and $\pi(\cdot)=1$, then in which the $c(\xi) $'s under $l_1$ and $l_2$ loss functions are just the median and mean of the random variable with density